 03 of 09

 If you have more than four hours and want to experience some super high-end shopping in LA, arrange a car service for the duration of your layover.
 Your driver can pick you up at LAX and whisk you away to funky Abbott Kinney in Venice, Santa Monica Place in Santa Monica, Rodeo Drive, the Beverly Center, the Grove, or anywhere else you'd like to go, without you having to worry about directions, parking, where to put your packages between shops or keeping you on time to get back to the airport and check another bag.

 If you want to keep it close to LAX, there's a two-block stretch of shops just north of the airport on Sepulveda Boulevard.
 This stretch is home to Kohl's, Ross, TJ Maxx, Home Goods, Bed Bath & Beyond, and more.

 If you want to see the whole city during your layover, take the Starline Hop-On, Hop-Off tour, which has four routes and two connectors, one of which stops at the Concourse Hotel next to LAX.
 If you have four hours or more during the day, you can hop on and off up to Marina del Rey, Venice, and Santa Monica.
 If you have all day, you can take an additional loop over to Hollywood.
 Each of the narrated tour loops takes about two hours if you don't get off.Continue to 5 of 9 below.

 Hit the Links Near LAX

 The Westchester Golf Course is an 18-hole public golf course just north of LAX airport.
-Tee times run from well before dawn to well after dark and vary by season.
-Prices vary by tee time.
+Tee times run from well before dawn to well after dark and vary by season and prices vary by tee time.
 Premium club rentals are available.
 There's also a 58-stall driving range and practice areas.
 Never golfed before?
 Make an appointment with a golf pro for instruction.

-Eat Iconic LA Junk Food
+Eat Iconic L.A.
+Junk Food